 Harpo Does Something Funny: In later seasons Sorrell Booke and James Best were often allowed to ad lib once the producers realized the duo's comedic chemistry.
 Both Best and Booke submitted ideas to the writers, which were almost always used; several of these acts were used in their real-life birthday party package.

-The Duke boys would likely be barred from driving for, at the very least, eluding a law enforcement officer (even if Rosco had no legit reason to stop them).
+The Duke boys would likely be jailed, or at least barred from driving for breaking about evcery traffic rule in existance and eluding a law enforcement officer (even if Rosco had no legit reason to stop them).

 Boss Hogg would long have been sent to prison for consorting with counterfeiters, bank robbers, mobsters, racketeers, con artists and so forth, all with the goal of defrauding Uncle Jesse out of the Duke farm.
-The only reason he was kept out of prison is because otherwise, there'd be no show.
+He may have been the law in Hazzard County, but the county wouldn't be totally isolated from the rest of the country and feds and IRS would be have their eyes on him.

 Rosco would be de-certified as a law enforcement officer, not only with consorting with Boss Hogg in his illegal schemes, but because of general incompetence.